Looking for a sustainable energy source for your data center? Look no further

 Cheyenne in particular is ideal for data storage and processing loads.
 Elevation is 6,100 feet and the climate is semi-arid with an average annual temperature of 46.5 degrees.
 Annual precipitation is about 16 inches.

 Cheyenne also straddles a convergence of regional and transcontinental fiber optic cables with six long-haul fiber providers within its footprint.

-On the financial front, the State of Wyoming offers data centers incentives like no personal state income taxes, no corporate income taxes, no inventory taxes and low property taxes.
-Wyoming also allows utilities like Black Hills Energy to implement tariffs which allow us to negotiate electrical rates with qualifying customers.
-This has equipped us to secure a competitive all-in rate.
-Customers like Microsoft’s Cheyenne data center benefit from the tariffs.
+On the financial front, the State of Wyoming offers data centers incentives such as no personal state income taxes, no corporate income taxes, no inventory taxes and low property taxes.